MuhammadMuzammilAshraf/Heart-Beat-Prediction/README.md

-# Time Series Analysis: Heart Rate Prediction
+# Heart Rate Prediction using Time Series Analysis

-This repository contains code for performing time series analysis on heart rate data.
-The data is loaded from the train.csv file, and various time series techniques are applied to analyze and predict heart rate values.
+## Introduction
+Sudden variations in heart rate can pose serious health risks, including stroke, heart failure, and sudden cardiac arrest.
+This project focuses on leveraging time series analysis and AI techniques to predict heart rate, enabling early detection and treatment of health issues.
+In this README, we provide a step-by-step guide on how to build a heart rate prediction model using Python and time series analysis.

+## Dependencies
+Before running the code, make sure you have the following Python libraries installed:
+- pandas
+- numpy
+- matplotlib
+- statsmodels
+You can install these dependencies using pip

-## Project Structure
+## Dataset
-The project is organized as follows:

-trainrain.csv: The dataset containing heart rate data over time.
-Time Series.ipynb: Jupyter Notebook containing the entire time series analysis pipeline. requirements.txt: File listing the project's dependencies.
-You can use this file to install the required libraries.
+We use a dataset collected from medical sensors, containing approximately four hours of heart rate data for a patient.
+The dataset includes timestamps and heart rate values.
+To maintain data privacy, we have not provided the dataset here, but you can replace `PT_Train.csv` with your own dataset or obtain a similar dataset from a relevant source.

-## Data Analysis and Preprocessing
+## Data Preprocessing
-The Time Series.ipynb notebook starts with data analysis and preprocessing.
-It includes steps to clean the data, remove irrelevant columns, and detect and remove outliers.

-## Time Series Visualization
-The notebook then visualizes the heart rate data over time using matplotlib.
-It shows a line plot of heart rate values and their corresponding timestamps.
+- We perform data cleaning by removing irrelevant columns.
+- We detect and remove outliers to ensure data quality.
+- We check for missing values in the dataset.

-## Exponential Smoothing
+## Model Building
-The project uses simple exponential smoothing from the statsmodels library to model and forecast the heart rate values.
-It fits two different models with different smoothing levels and visualizes the results.

-## Differencing for Stationarity
-To make the data stationary, the notebook performs differencing by subtracting each heart rate value from its previous value.
-The Dickey-Fuller test is then used to check for stationarity.
+- We use the Augmented Dickey-Fuller test to check for stationarity.

-## Auto-regressive Model
-The notebook uses an auto-regressive model to analyze the autocorrelation of the time series.
-It plots the autocorrelation and partial autocorrelation functions to determine the order of the model.

-## SARIMAX Model
-The notebook fits a Seasonal Autoregressive Integrated Moving Average with eXogenous regressors (SARIMAX) model to the heart rate data.
-It uses the statsmodels library for this purpose.
+- We apply differencing to make the data stationary.
+- We visualize autocorrelation and partial autocorrelation plots to determine model parameters.
+- We build a SARIMAX model with appropriate parameters.

 ## Model Evaluation
-The trained SARIMAX model is evaluated on a test set, and performance metrics, such as Mean Square Error (MSE) and Mean Absolute Error (MAE), are calculated and displayed.

-## Heart Rate Prediction
+- We evaluate the model's performance using metrics such as RMSE (Root Mean Square Error), MAE (Mean Absolute Error), and MSE (Mean Squared Error).

+## Future Work
+There is room for improvement in this project.
+Future work may include:
+- Exploring different time series models for better predictions.
+- Incorporating more features and external data sources to enhance accuracy.
+- Developing a user-friendly interface for healthcare professionals to use the model.

+---

-Finally, the notebook predicts heart rate values for the next twenty minutes using the trained SARIMAX model.
-The predictions are visualized and compared to the actual heart rate values.
+To predict heart rate for the next 20 minutes, you can use the provided code in your preferred Python environment.
+The results will help in early detection and monitoring of heart rate variations.

-## Conclusion
-This project demonstrates various time series analysis techniques, including data preprocessing, visualization, and modeling, to predict heart rate values.
-Feel free to explore the code, modify the models, and experiment with different time series forecasting approaches.

-For any questions or feedback, please don't hesitate to contact the project owner.